Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Methodology

-It is a natural intuition that the influence of one object on another relates to the scale (size) of the object, e.g., smaller objects tend to be more influenced by nearby objects, whereas larger objects need to capture the impact at longer ranges.
+It is a natural intuition that the influence of one object on another relates to the distance between them and the relative scales (sizes) of the object.
+For example, closer objects are assumed to have a stronger correlation than distant pairs, and smaller objects tend to be more influenced by nearby objects, whereas larger objects need to capture the impact at longer ranges.
 The density around a proposed detection is another important factor.
 We assume that when there are fewer other RoIs around a detection (i.e., lower density), it should capture the influence of RoIs from further away.
-In contrast, in areas with high density (many RoIs), it should mainly interact with nearby RoIs.
 To qualitatively model these factors, we compute $\epsilon_i$ as: